JavaScript Basics

 Variable Declaration

-Let's start with variable declaration in JavaScript, which can be done in three ways: var, let, const
+Let's start with variable declaration in JavaScript, which can be done in three ways: var, let, const.

-is used to declare constants that cannot be modified once set.
+const is used to declare constants that cannot be modified once set.
 This is generally used in engineering code, and in algorithm code, its use is optional.

 const a = 1;